APTG/2022_DCPT_LET/README.md

 ### General hints:
 - Any code you upload should be free of trailing whitespace.
 - Use soft tabs (i.e. spaces)
+- For python code, use flake8/pep8 before comitting.